SnipeZilla/HLstatsZ-Classics/README.md

 # HLstatsZ Classics
 A lightweight, dependency-free plugin for CS2 servers using CounterStrikeSharp.
 Designed for a smooth transition from SourceMod, preserving your existing HLstats and SourceBans database.
-Admins, bans, and stats remain intact — no migration needed.
+Admins, bans, and stats remain intact — no migration needed.<br>
-HLstats and SourceBans integration are fully supported — but <b>not required</b>.
+HLstats and SourceBans integration are fully supported — but <b>not required</b>.<br>
 You can disable either system without affecting core functionality or admin workflows.

 ✅ No external dependencies<br>
 ✅ Compatible with existing MySQL schema<br>